11 extra-special holiday gifts for everyone on your list

 For the flower enthusiast: Lasting Brilliance forever roses

 No water?
-No problem
+No problem.

 Bouquets are beautiful, but fleeting.
 Lasting Brilliance arrangements are preserved in a non-toxic way so that the roses last for three years without water.
 They keep their shape and vibrant color and look striking when placed on a vanity, coffee table or desk.
-Choose your size (starting at 16 roses), color (the deep red and baby pink are top choices) and box type. (starting at $149, Lasting Brilliance)
+Choose your size (starting at 16 roses), color (the deep red and baby pink are top choices) and box type. ($149, Lasting Brilliance)

 For the jewelry lover: Nadri Blue Lagoon bracelet